-Students work in approved accounting position to gain onthe-job training.
+Students work in approved accounting position to gain on-the-job training.
 Requires minimum 15 hours of work per week.
 Each student meets one hour per week with advisor in related class.

-Prerequisites: E, M, R, completion of all first year courses in Accounting program with minimum GPA of 2.00, approval of Co-op Coordinator and signatures of Accounting Program Advisor and on other full-time Business Administration instructor
+Prerequisites: E, M, R, completion of all first year courses in Accounting program with minimum GPA of 2.00, approval of Co-op Coordinator and signatures of Accounting Program advisor and one other full-time Business Administration instructor